 - Henry, J.

 When it comes to multiple authors in APA, you have three different categories.
-Two authors, you’ll list both with an ampersand (&) separating them.
+With two authors, you’ll list both with an ampersand (&) separating them.
 With three to seven authors, you’ll list all the names with commas separating them and an ampersand before the last one.
-With seven or more, you’ll list the first six authors, separated by commas, then include three ellipses (. . .) followed by the last author.
+With seven or more, you’ll list the first six authors, separated by commas, then include an ellipsis (. . .) followed by the last author.
 Look at a few examples to really understand.

 - Two authors: Gillespie, P. H. & Lerner, N.